suffolklibraries/sljekyll/_events/newmarket-2019-10-08-sld-book-sale.md

 ---

 We're raising funds for [Suffolk Libraries Day](/suffolk-libraries-day/) all week!
 Pick up some good quality donated books at bargain prices or enter our raffle - tickets are 50p each or 5 for £2.

+Raffle prizes include:

+* A pair of tickets to the final race meeting of the season at Newmarket Racecourse
+* A goody bag of biscuits and wine from Tesco
+* Pamper bags
+* And more to be confirmed!